Joanna-dataanalyst/Excel-report-of-Amazon-sales-analysis/README.md

 <img width="324" alt="online and offine revenue" src="https://github.com/user-attachments/assets/79ffe5db-1a5f-435d-98b2-a11dc069b0db">

 Amazon sales generated more revenue offline with 58% then online revenue with 42%.
+This indicates that physical stores or other offline means are atill highly relevant in the sales strategy.

+# Data source
+Amazon sales
+It contains only one table/sheet with 15 column and 101 rows